Geometry Enhancements from Visual Content: Going Beyond Ground Truth: Proposed Method

 \subsubsection{Cycle loss}

-Due to the limitations of current scanners, there are no unquantized, large-scale, publicly available data-sets sufficient for supervised training.
-Hence, we chose to focus on unsupervised solutions - learnable and zero/few-shot.
-To achieve this goal, motivated by the cyclic loss presented in ~\cite{Zhu_2017_ICCV}, we penalize over predicted edges.
-We have built a transformer network \ref{cyc_mod}, that transfers the predicted depth into the edge image of the HR grayscale image.
+Due to the limitations of current low-cost scanners, and the difficulty in acquiring large-scale data-sets for supervised training we chose to focus on unsupervised solutions - learnable and zero/few-shot.
+To achieve this goal, motivated by the cyclic loss presented in ~\cite{Zhu_2017_ICCV}, we have built a transformer network \ref{cyc_mod}, that transfers the edges of the predicted depth into the domain of the edges extracted from a grayscale image.
 These edges are compared to the genuine edges of the grayscale image, extracted using the above-mentioned Edge extraction module \ref{edg_mod}.
 We chose to cycle back and predict only the edges and not the image since it is a simpler task, and focus just on the necessity required to guide the depth reconstruction unit.
 The comparison is done as a simple $L_1$ norm.